We're replacing Inga Road Bridge, Milford

 - Are you concerned about the construction process or its impact on your daily commute?

-- Is there anything we’ve missed from your local knowledge/perspective?
+- Share your thoughts if there is anything we’ve missed from your local knowledge/perspective?

 What happens next